GhumanNavneet/AML-Service-Labs/visual-studio-code/README.md

 ## Exercise 4 - Train remotely using AML Compute
 Up until now, all of your training was executed locally on Azure Notebooks.
 Now you will execute the same logic targeting a remote AML Compute cluster, which you will provision from code.

 1. Read and then execute **Step 12** in which you will create an AML Compute cluster using code.
-Once your cluster is ready, you should see output similar to the following:
+Once your cluster is ready, you should see output similar to the following:<br/>

 ```
 Creating a new compute target...